Riva3000/AnimChainsGenerator/README.md

  * All frames (cells) of sprite sheet must have uniform size.
 (You can later pack the spritesheet and achx file with my AnimChainsSheetPacker tool)
  * Requires that the animation frames are layed out in sprite sheet in sorted manner:
    each row representing a rotation, each column containing same frames in different rotations.

+---

+The tool is divided into a AnimChainsGenerator.dll where all the generation functionality is, and Windows GUI app.